btraumuller/hotel-booking-app/README.md

 - Node.js
 - Typescript/Javascript

-As the course was built in 2021, I have updated it to use today's latest versions of React and modified it to use Typescript as well.
+As the course was built in 2021, I have updated it to use React 18 and modified it to use Typescript as well.